 Your browser will automatically be launched with the served Angular app at http://localhost:4200/

-To deploy your Angular app with a Vercel for Git Integration, make sure it has been pushed to a Git repository.
+To deploy your Angular app with a Vercel for Git, make sure it has been pushed to a Git repository.

 After your project has been imported, all subsequent pushes to branches will generate Preview Deployments, and all changes made to the Production Branch (commonly "main") will result in a Production Deployment.